tomislavmedak/tomislavmedak.github.io/en/bordering/index.md

 dance as an art form did not undergo the comparable process of constitution as it did in the West, but rather followed different trajectories.
-Using the example of post-socialist semi-periphery of Croatia, I'll show that even the transfer of organizational forms that define dance as an artistic field in its Western tradition does not lead to uniform developments, and thus that the modern and contemporary dance's dominant modes of presentation, techniques and discourse are neither general nor generalizable.
+Using the example of post-socialist semi-periphery of Croatia, I will suggest that even the transfer of organizational forms that define dance as an artistic field in its Western tradition does not lead to a uniform developments, and thus that the modern and contemporary dance's dominant modes of presentation, techniques and discourse are neither general nor generalizable.
 They are rather “provincially” Western.